 With my background in early brain development and my training as a doula, I was more prepared for this transition than most women...
 And I discovered firsthand that there was a huge gap in helping women train for delivery, recover from childbirth and thrive as a new mom.

 Using my professional knowledge, I became my own therapist so-to-speak, researching my treatment options and coming up with my own rehab plan.
 There were many highs, many lows and many feelings of isolation.

 When Max was still an infant, I was inspired to take the plunge and do things differently.
-I resigned from my early intervention job and went on a personal sabbatical of sorts, furthering my training in prenatal/postnatal health.
+I resigned from my early intervention job and went on a personal sabbatical of sorts, furthering my training in prenatal/postnatal health with a focus on core strengthening and brainstem regulation.
 I had big ideas!
-I had a vision!
+This work was so needed!
 I was inspired!

-This was the year that I officially opened Strong Beginnings Family Wellness & Consulting Services, a combination of consulting services for health professionals and a community-based therapy practice where I integrated maternal health & wellness with pediatric OT.
+In 2013, I officially opened my first business called "Strong Beginnings Family Wellness & Consulting Services", a combination of consulting services for health professionals and community-based therapy services where I integrated maternal health & wellness with pediatric OT.

 In July of 2017, while on vacation with my family, the wildfires hit our region of British Columbia, forcing everyone in our community to evacuate.
 We embraced our minimalist lifestyle and left our home (and my brick + mortar practice) for over 60 days.

 This was a huge hit to my business but also a sign from the Universe for me to follow my heart.
 I made the tough decision to let go of my brick + mortar practice and re-brand under my own name.
 I was going all in on my coaching and consulting where I could be location independent.